GovTechSG/seed-docs-new/onboard-device/vendor.md

 # Onboard to SEED as a vendor

+This document provides a step-by-step guide to help vendors through the onboarding process for the Secure Engineering Environment for Developers (SEED).
+Before proceeding, make sure you meet the prerequisites outlined below.

+## Prerequisites

+Before proceeding with the onboarding process, vendors must meet the following prerequisites to ensure a seamless experience:

+- Your TechPass login ID must end with **techpass.gov.sg**.
+For example, john_doe@techpass.gov.sg.

 ## macOS

 <!-- This page is linked in the TechPass portal-Register Intune Device ID, so please do not rename this file. -->